juliajvbaumgarten/Project-1/README.md

 1. "integral.py" is the CLI for the Coulomb line integral problem
 2. "ODE.py" is the CLI for the driven–damped oscillator problem
 3. "README.md" gives usage instructions and an overview
+4. "Baumgarten Project 01 Report.pdf" is the complimentary report

 ## Definite Integral Problem: Coulomb’s Law in 1D